Galaxies in the Epoch of Reionization Are All Bark and No Bite -- Plenty of Ionizing Photons, Low Escape Fractions: Discussion

 \subsection{Why are the ionizing production efficiencies of \\EoR galaxies high?}

 In Section~\ref{section:results_xiion} we showed that the ionizing production efficiency for our samples increase for fainter galaxies and increase toward higher redshift.
 This echoes trends observed from other \jwst\ studies that find high values, $\log \xiion = 25-26$, for galaxies at $z\simeq 7-8$.
-This includes both studies that have used SED fitting of \jwst\ imaging data to infer \xiion\ \citep[e.g.,][]{Endsley_2023,Prieto-Lyon_2023,Simmonds_2024}, and spectroscopic studies with \jwst\ find similar trends of an increase in \xiion\ for EoR galaxies \citep[e.g.,][]{Atek_2024,Calabro_2024,llerena_2024,Mascia_2024,Pahl_2024,Saxena_2024,Hayes_2025}.
+This includes both studies that have used SED fitting of \jwst\ imaging data to infer \xiion\ \editone{\citep[e.g.,][]{Prieto-Lyon_2023,Endsley_2024,Simmonds_2024,Simmonds_2024b,Begley_2025}}, and spectroscopic studies with \jwst\ find similar trends of an increase in \xiion\ for EoR galaxies \citep[e.g.,][]{Atek_2024,Calabro_2024,llerena_2024,Mascia_2024,Pahl_2024,Saxena_2024,Hayes_2025}.
 Ours is the first to estimate \xiion\ by combining the photometry and spectroscopic data with a consistent treatment.

 The finding that $\xiion$ is higher at high redshifts seems robust as most studies have employed different methods, assumptions, and samples.
-For example, \citet{Hayes_2025} considered the properties of stacked (average) NIRSpec/prism spectra for galaxies at $4 < z < 10$, finding $\log \xiion \simeq 25.2-25.7$ with a strong correlation between \xiion\ and many signatures of LyC escape.
+For example, \citet{Hayes_2025} considered the properties of stacked (average) NIRSpec/PRISM spectra for galaxies at $4 < z < 10$, finding $\log \xiion \simeq 25.2-25.7$ with a strong correlation between \xiion\ and many signatures of LyC escape.
 Using individual galaxy spectra, \citet{llerena_2024} measured \xiion\ from Balmer-emission line measurements from JWST/NIRSpec prism and $R\sim 1000$ data, combined with photometric modeling to obtain $L_\mathrm{UV}$ for galaxies at $4 < z < 10$.
 Their results yield results similar to those here, at least in the mean (see Figure~\ref{fig:muv_xi_ion}).
-One exception is \citet{Pahl_2024}, who measured the evolution of \xiion\ using JWST spectroscopy for galaxies at $1.06 < z < 6.71$, finding that \xiion\ is higher for UV-luminous galaxies and declines with decreasing UV luminosity.
-This may be related to the sample selection as \citet{Pahl_2024} required $>3\sigma$ detections in both the \hb\ and \ha\ lines, or because of differences in the SED modeling and spectroscopic slitloss corrections.
-This does highlight the potential for selection effects in spectroscopic samples.
-Testing these selection effects will require deeper \jwst/NIRSpec observations \citep[e.g.,][]{Dickinson_2024}.